 Read a new(ish) book

-Get cozy indoors and check out Waubgeshig Rice’s gripping novel, “Moon of the Crusted Snow,” via OverDrive.
-If it starts to blizzard outside while you’re halfway through, panic not!
-It’s only a book!
+Get cozy indoors and check out Waubgeshig Rice’s gripping novel, “Moon of the Crusted Snow,” via OverDrive, and be wary of the next winter storm.

 Read Terese Marie Mailhot’s memoir, “Heart Berries,” her coming-of-age story on the Seabird Island Band in the Pacific Northwest.

 Giggle along with Tiffany Midge with her collection of short essays, “Bury My Heart at Chuck E. Cheese’s.”